 The above list and article is simple.
 Yet it’s important to encourage us to be intentional in showing love to each other.
 We should do this both on Valentine’s Day, “Just Because I Love You” Celebration Days and every day.

 Also, you can download a PDF template file to help you with the coupon idea.
 You can do this by going the The Marriage Bed web site, where you’ll find, LOVE COUPONS.

 But to help you further, below are a few web site links to additional Crosswalk.com articles.
-There are also ideas you can glean through and possibly use and learn from as well:
+There are also ideas you can glean through and use whatever works for you in your Valentines celebrations: